Skip to main content

 Caldereta

-Rich tomato-based stew with beef or goat, potatoes, carrots, bell peppers, liver spread.
-Spanish-influenced Filipino party dish.
+A hearty tomato-based stew of beef or goat with potatoes, carrots, and bell peppers, thickened with liver spread.
+A Spanish-influenced dish that tends to appear at parties.

 Dinuguan